Exploring cosmological gravitational wave backgrounds through the synergy of LISA and ET: Examples of SGWB with broad frequency profiles

-{Just like the cosmic strings or the first-order inflationary GW, the induced SGWB is also a very well-recognised tool to test the thermal history of the universe but however with totally different shapes and features determined by different aspects of microphysics involved as we will describe.
-Ref.~\cite{Domenech:2019quo} extended the investigations of the induced SGWB for radiation and early matter dominated universes to more arbitrary barotropic parameters $w>0$ and predicts multi-band GW frequency spectrum including motivations for Primordial Blackhole domination and its evaporation \cite{Bhaumik:2022pil,Bhaumik:2022zdd}.
-Particularly in Ref. \cite{Domenech:2019quo} it is shown that for an adiabatic perfect fluid the shape of the peak of the spectrum depends on the value of $w$.
+{Just as the cosmic strings or the first-order inflationary GW, the induced SGWB is also a very well-recognised tool to test the thermal history of the universe but leading to different spectral shapes controlled by different aspects of microphysics.
+Ref.~\cite{Domenech:2019quo} extended the investigations of the induced SGWB for radiation and early matter dominated universes to more arbitrary barotropic parameters $w>0$ and predicts a multi-band GW frequency spectrum including motivations for Primordial Blackhole domination and its evaporation \cite{Bhaumik:2022pil,Bhaumik:2022zdd}.
+In Ref. \cite{Domenech:2019quo} it is shown that for an adiabatic perfect fluid the shape of the peak of the spectrum depends on the value of $w$.
 In similar lines, Ref.~\cite{Hajkarim:2019nbx} shows the impact in the GW spectrum due to the change in the effective degrees of freedom in thermal history, like those occurring during the QCD and electroweak phase transitions in early universe.
 In a more general set up, Ref.~\cite{Cai:2019cdl} shows that the infrared side of the GW spectrum has a universal slope given a certain $w$.

-{The main interest is the broad frequency profile of these scalar induced GW which is characterised by the epochs at which the high density scalar fluctuations re-enter the horizon (and may collapse to form PBH).
-In this manner scalar-induced GW probe the thermal history of the universe associated at different (scalar fluctuation or inhomogenity scales or various parts of the scalar potential and the rolling of the scalar field) scales corresponding to different frequencies, see Ref. \cite{Domenech:2020kqm}.
+{The broad frequency profile of scalar induced GW is related with the epochs at which the high density scalar fluctuations re-enter the horizon (and may collapse to form PBH).
+In this manner scalar-induced GW probe the thermal history of the universe, see Ref. \cite{Domenech:2020kqm}.
 We remark the difference between this probe of cosmic history with that of inflationary first-order and cosmic strings lies in the shape of the resultant GW spectrum as well as the microphysics involved. }